 - Maintain a GPA of 3.0 or higher

-- Maintain at least part-time (4-6 credits/semester) student status (Note: Once PhD students are post-comps, continuous enrollment of 2 cr in F/Sp meets the part-time enrollment requirements).
+- Maintain at least part-time (4.5 credits/semester for fall and spring; 2.5 credits for summer) student status.
+(Note: Once PhD students are post-comps, continuous enrollment of 2 credit hours in fall and spring and 1 credit hour in the summer meets the part-time enrollment requirements).

 - Maintain enrollment for a minimum of two consecutive semesters.

-- Complete their educational program (DNP or PhD) within 5 years of initial funding
+- Complete their educational program (DNP, PhD or MS Nurse Educator) within 5 years of initial funding.

 - Sign a promissory note and a Statement of Rights and Responsibilities online.

-- Complete the specified education component(s) for the advanced nurse education program prior to graduating from the program for PhD and DNP students.
+- Complete the specified education component(s) for the advanced nurse education program prior to graduating from the program for DNP, PhD and MS Nurse Educator students.

 Fill out application and review the application disclosure document listed below (see “Forms” page for your specific graduate nursing program as listed below):